KenaHemnani/gcn-image-classification-task/readme.md

 # Graph Convolutional Network on MNIST Handwritten digits dataset

-In this repository Graph Convolutional Network and Convolutional Neural Network is implemented using pytorch. \
+In this repository Graph Convolutional Network and Convolutional Neural Network is implemented using pytorch and pytorch geometric. \

-Dataset: MNIST Handwritten digits dataset.
+**`Dataset`**: MNIST Handwritten digits dataset.

 For more details refer to:
 https://github.com/KenaHemnani/gcn-image-classification-task/blob/master/Report.pdf
+In the above pdf GCN is explained and how it Pytorch geometric can be used for GCN is also explained.

 ### Clone the repository:
 git clone https://github.com/KenaHemnani/gcn-image-classification-task.git